Mark Lajal: 2024: Grand Slam debut

 In July, ranked No. 262, Lajal made his Grand Slam debut at Wimbledon after a successful qualifying campaign in which he ousted 25th qualifying seed Francesco Passaro, Henrique Rocha and fourth seed James Duckworth.
 He became the first Estonian man to reach a Grand Slam main draw since Jürgen Zopp at the 2018 Roland Garros.

 He lost in straight sets to eventual champion Carlos Alcaraz on his debut.

 In August, Lajal reached his second career Challenger final in Zhangjiagang, losing to Yasutaka Uchiyama in the final.

-2025: First ATP quarterfinal, top 150 debut
+2025–2026: ATP quarterfinal, Masters and top 150 debuts

-In June, Lajal entered the main draw at the 2025 Libéma Open as a qualifier.
+In June 2025, Lajal entered the main draw at the 2025 Libéma Open as a qualifier.
 He reached the second round by defeating world No. 64 Laslo Djere, for his biggest win, the first on grass and only his second ATP win.
 He reached his first ATP Tour quarterfinal by getting a walkover from fifth seed Hubert Hurkacz.
 He lost to Zizou Bergs in the quarterfinals.

-In July, Lajal won his second Challenger at the Cranbrook Tennis Classic, defeating Andres Martin in the final.
-He entered the top 150 as a result.
+In July, Lajal won his second Challenger at the 2025 Cranbrook Tennis Classic, defeating Andres Martin in the final.
+As a result, he entered the top 150 on 28 July 2025.